 At that time almost everything being done in aviation was a first.
 Predictably, under Fuller’s supervision, Municipal Airport would be the site of many firsts in its early years.

 For example, in February 1928, the first airline passenger to ever fly out of Texas on a scheduled airline flight departed from Meacham Field, bound for Oklahoma City.

 The new technology was generating new words.
 Such as aerocade.
 By 1928 municipal airports were common enough that Fort Worth could stage its first Fort Worth Aerocade—a flying goodwill tour of west Texas, led by an airplane sponsored by the Star-Telegram.
-The aerocade took off from Meacham Field.
+The aerocade began from Meacham Field.

 Even in 1928 air transportation was still such a novelty that people went out to the airport just to watch airplanes take off and land.
 But they saw much more.
 Airports became proving grounds and playgrounds for daredevils who were no longer confined to terra firma.
 Fliers parachuted out of airplanes, performed stunts in the air, were towed in gliders by race cars.